rubinlinux/supybot-twitter/README.txt

 This plugin uses the Twitter API from http://code.google.com/p/python-twitter/ so it must be installed and available for use.

+It can be installed via pip like so:

+    pip install python-twitter

 To use:
   !post <msg>
     Sends <msg> to the twitter network.